yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

   <tr style="border: 1px solid black; vertical-align: top">
    <th rowspan="2" >Parent-Child
    </th>
-   <td>Parent can transfer principal residence of unlimited value to child; each parent can transfer first $1 million of other property to any children.
-Child does not have to live in any property
+   <td>Parent could transfer principal residence of unlimited value to child; each parent could transfer first $1 million of other property to any children.
+Child did not have to live in the property
    </td>
    <td>Parent can transfer only first $1 million of principal residence to child.
 Child must live in the property within the first year after transfer.
 If the property is not the principal residence (including the other units in a multi-unit building), then it will be reappraised.
    </td>